-That’s why we’ve put this guide together.
-We’ve listed the best LG monitors around right now, and the best prices you can get them for.
-From simple, affordable monitors for general use, to top-of-the-line curved displays for the ultimate, immersive gaming experience, we’ve got a simple, easy-to-follow guide to the best LG monitors you can buy right now.
+This guide aims to make things easier, providing an overview of the best LG monitors available right now, together with their pros and cons and the best prices for each device.
+From simple, affordable monitors for general use, to top-of-the-line curved displays for the ultimate, immersive gaming experience, you're sure to find the best LG monitor for you below.

 The best LG monitors available today